Michael G. Meyers High School Design Competition and Mentorship Program

 902 Commerce St, 77002

-All students MUST fill out Student Label Form and attach to the back of their project.
+All students MUST fill out a Student Label Form and attach it to the back of their project.
+The Student Label Form will be uploaded soon.

 Awards Ceremony